puristajs/purista/website/src/handbook/4_testing.md

 Second big thing to point out here:
 We can build real complex systems, but we write most of the time only simple, encapsulated functions, which are following the same design pattern.
 We have always defined, validated input and always defined, validated output.
-Input and Output validation + propper error response = ✅
+Input and Output validation + proper error response = ✅

 We also do not need to think about edge cases like "what happens if something inside a function throws".
-We already now it - it's catched, logged and handled with a defined error response.
+We already know it - it's caught, logged and handled with a defined error response.
 Unhandled, unexpected errors = ✅

 This means we can more focus on testing single functions.